mgoellnitz/dinistiq/README.md

 }
 ```

-if they are not already there and the dependency to the artifact in the
-dependencies  section.
+And the dependecies section need the addition of the following dependency
+description line:

 ```
-compile "dinistiq:dinistiq:0.8.1"
+dependencies {
+  ...
+  implementation "dinistiq:dinistiq:0.9"
+  ...
+}
 ```

 Projects built with Apache Maven need the following steps: